-Virtual Storage: Assembler H Version 2, Release 1.0, requires a minimum of 200K bytes of main storage.

-Auxiliary Storage Space: Auxiliary storage space is required for the following data sets:

-- System input. - Macro instruction library-either system or private or both. - An intermediate work file, which must be a direct-access device (3330/3333, 3340/3344, 3350, 3375, or 3380).
-Under VM/XA Migration Aid, the intermediate work file must be formatted as a CMS minidisk.
-Under VM/SP, the intermediate work file, which must be a direct-access device (3310, 3370, or one of the devices mentioned above), must also be formatted as a CMS minidisk. - Print output.
+- Virtual storage: Assembler H Version 2 requires a minimum of 200K bytes of main storage. - Auxiliary storage space: Auxiliary storage space is required for the following data sets: - System input. - Macro instruction library-either system or private or both. - An intermediate work file, which must be a direct-access device (3330/3333, 3340/3344, 3350, 3375, or 3380).
+Under VM/XA SF, the intermediate work file must be formatted as a CMS minidisk.
+Under VM/SP and VM/XA SP, the intermediate work file, which must be a directaccess device (3310, 3370, or one of the devices mentioned above), must also be formatted as a CMS minidisk. - Print output. - Library Space: In terms of the IBM 3350 Direct Access Storage requirements, cataloged procedures for Assembler H require a maximum of one track on SYS1.PROCLIB, and the Assembler H load modules need approximately 15 tracks on SYS1.LINKLIB or a private link library. - Installation: Please refer to Assembler H Version 2 Installation for installation requirements.